-To ensure safe campus interactions, A COVID-19 vaccine will be required for all FLC students enrolled for the Fall 2021 semester as well as all faculty and staff.
+To ensure safe campus interactions, A COVID-19 vaccine is required for all FLC students enrolled for the Fall 2021 semester as well as all faculty and staff.

-A broadly vaccinated campus community provides our best hope for returning to the hands-on, inclusive, and personalized learning environment that we all know and love.
+Having a broadly vaccinated campus community allows us to engage in the hands-on, inclusive, and personalized learning environment that we all know and love.
 FLC takes seriously our role in protecting the health of Durango and surrounding communities, some of which were the hardest-hit by COVID-19.
 For these reasons, it is vitally important that all our students, staff, and faculty are vaccinated.

 The benefits of COVID-19 vaccination include prevention of serious illness, hospitalization, and death from the virus.
 On campus, this vaccination requirement will allow you to attend in-person events, play intramural sports, dine with friends, attend performances, cheer for our athletes, and have more in-person interactions within the FLC community.